Euclidean methods and phase transitions for the strongest deformations compatible with Schwarzschild asymptotics: Thermodynamics with Euclidean action

-where the first term will be shown to be the black hole entropy in what follows.
-We now proceed with the next term of the action which is the Gibbons-Hawking-York term \cite{GH:77, Y:86} that is introduced when we perform an integration over a region of spacetime bounded by a hypersurface $\partial M$.
+where $R$ is the Ricci scalar for the Euclidean spacetime geometry.
+The next term of the action is the Gibbons-Hawking-York term \cite{GH:77, Y:86} that is introduced when we perform an integration over a region of spacetime bounded by a hypersurface $\partial M$.
 This term of the action is computed at $r=r_c$ and is given by